jstoiko/laurakliger.com/content/homepage/faq.md

 {{< /details >}}

 {{< details "Does behavior change mean changing my child?" >}}
 Absolutely not.
 On the contrary!
 My approach focuses on acceptance of every child as they are.
 This concept is key to moving forward and making changes.
 Underlying acceptance is the cessation of comparison to other children and seeing and accepting them for where they are in their developmental journey.
 Behavior is one of the ways in which children communicate.
 Often, they are communicating that they lack the skills necessary to navigate a situation.
-Together we will find more functional replacement behaviors and prioritize skill building.
+Together we will find functional replacement behaviors and prioritize skill building.
 {{< /details >}}

 {{< details "Can you provide examples of behaviors?" >}}